 From the Civil War until 1934 the Republican Party had an advantage over the Democrats.
-The Democratic reformer Robert E. Pattison served two terms as governor (1883-1886; 1891-1894) because disunity within the Republicans made it possible, but from 1894 until the Great Depression Republican electoral majorities were seldom challenged.
+The Democratic reformer Robert E. Pattison served two terms as governor (1883-1886; 1891-1894) because disunity within the Republicans made it possible, but from 1894 until the Great Depression, Republican electoral majorities were seldom challenged.
 Republican voter superiority tended to empower a single state political manager or boss until 1922, although these individuals always had critics, rivals, and enemies.
-Three personalities held the position successively: Senator Simon Cameron until 1877; Matthew S. Quay (a senator from 1887 on) from about 1879 until his death in May 1904; and Senator Boies Penrose from

-1905 until his death in December 1921.
+Three personalities held the position successively: Senator Simon Cameron until 1877: Matthew S. Quay (a senator from 1887 on) from about 1879 until his death in May 1904: and Senator Boies Penrose from 1905 until his death in December 1921.
 Usually they controlled the state Republican Party in addition to the power they held in the U.S. Senate.
-They placed their weight behind big business and Pennsylvania's industrial growth, and had little interest in social improvements or expanded government public services.
+They placed their weight behind big business and Pennsylvania's industrial growth, and had little interest in social improvements or government public services.
 "Prosperity for all" and "the full dinner pail" were the public perceptions that were used to defend bossism.
-Republican city bosses, especially in Pittsburgh and Philadelphia, often rebelled and harassed the state boss.
-The state bosses manipulated the nominations of most of the Republican gubernatorial candidates. although several governors whom they misjudged or had only grudgingly endorsed crossed them by advancing enlightened. public-spirited reforms.
+Republican city bosses, especially in Pittsburgh and Philadelphia, often rebelled and harassed them.
+The state bosses manipulated the nominations of most of the Republican gubernatorial candidates, although several governors whom they misjudged or had only grudgingly endorsed crossed them by advancing enlightened, public-spirited reforms.
 Some of these improvements were so obviously necessary that the state bosses simply did not care to intervene.
 Progressive legislation was also brought about by inspired legislators willing to face the consequences of reprisals from the bosses and special interests.

 The period from 1895 to 1919 saw spirited reform movements in Pittsburgh and Philadelphia, although significant victories were not frequent before 1910.
 Corruption in city utilities and public service contracts stimulated reform sentiment in both cities, although Pittsburgh's reform arose from the exposure of the wretched living conditions that unbridled industrial growth had spawned.
-Philadelphia's reform, by contrast, arose primarily to end the exploitation of minorities, dishonest elections, venality in office, and a general disregard for the law.
+Philadelphia's reform, by contrast, arose to confront exploitation of minorities, dishonest elections, venality in office, and a general disregard for the law.

-Although the stigma of its past association with slavery and the Confederacy gradually receded, Pennsylvania's Democratic Party had other problems.
-There was a serious urban-rural internal division, and the party did not conform to national Democratic Party's goals of tariff reduction and soft money measures to favor western farmers and debtors.
-There was little enthusiasm for the Populist movement, which arose in the West and South, and Pennsylvania Democrats regretted their party's amalgamation with the Populists' People's Party in the 1896 presidential election.
+Although the Democratic Party bore the stigma of past association with pro-slavery advocates and Southern states' rights, those memories gradually receded.
+Nevertheless, Pennsylvania's Democratic Party had other problems.
+There was a serious urbanrural internal division, and the Pennsylvania Democrats did not conform to national Democratic party themes of tariff reduction and a soft money system intended to benefit western farmers and debtors.
+Pennsylvania exhibited little enthusiasm for the Populist movement, which arose in the West and South, and Pennsylvania

+Democrats regretted their party's amalgamation with the Populists' People's Party in the 1896 presidential election.
 Furthermore, they did not entirely support the rising demands of industrial labor.

-Republicans held the governor's office until 1935.
-But the death of Senator Penrose on the last day of 1921 ended the era of Republican state bosses who sat in Congress.
+From 1861 to 1883, Republicans held the governorship.
+Then, a factional split within the Republicans led to the election of the reformed Democrat Robert E. Pattison, and his re-election in 1891.
+After that, Republicans held the governor's office until 1935.
+The death of Senator Penrose on the last day of 1921 ended the era of Republican state bosses who sat in Congress.